hangelwen/miR-PREFeR/README.md

 Three new files with name `SAMPLE1.mirdeep.fasta.processed`, `SAMPLE2.mirdeep.fasta.processed`, and `SAMPLE3.mirdeep.fasta.processed` are produced **in the same folder as the input fasta files**.
 These three files are then aligned to the genome fasta file using Bowtie.

-**Align the RNA-seq fasta files with Bowtie:**
+**Step 2.
+Align the RNA-seq fasta files with Bowtie:**

 a1. indexing the genome sequences:

     bowtie-build -q -f TAIR10.fas bowtie-index/TAIR10

-a2.
-Alignment.
+a2. conduct the alignment.
 Here are example bowtie commands for the same files processed in the previous step:

     bowtie -a -v 0 -p 8 -m 30 -S bowtie-index/TAIR10  -f SAMPLE1.fasta.processed > SAMPLE1.sam 2> SMAPLE1.log
     bowtie -a -v 0 -p 8 -m 30 -S bowtie-index/TAIR10  -f SAMPLE2.fasta.processed > SAMPLE2.sam 2> SMAPLE2.log
     bowtie -a -v 0 -p 8 -m 30 -S bowtie-index/TAIR10  -f SAMPLE3.fasta.processed > SAMPLE3.sam 2> SMAPLE3.log

 The -v 0 option allows no mismatch in the alignment.
 The -m 10 option discards reads that can be mapped to more than 30 positions.
 The -p 8 option uses 8 threads to do the alignment.
+More options of the parameters can be found at <http://bowtie-bio.sourceforge.net/index.shtml>.

 **Requirement for the SAM file format:**